List of Girls und Panzer characters: All-Stars University Team

-University Strengthened Team's overall commander, and the heir to the Shimada Sensha-dō school.
-A highly intelligent prodigy, she overshot several classes in school and is now attending university despite her still-tender age.
+All-Stars University Team's overall commander, and the heir to the Shimada Sensha-dō school.
+A highly intelligent prodigy, she skipped several years of school and is now attending university despite her still-tender age.
 Like Miho, she is an avid fan and collector of the Boko franchise (see below).
 During her match against Ōarai, she rides a Centurion.
 After the match, Alice decides to leave the university and attend classes in a high school so that she can enjoy her youth.
 Considering to enroll in Ōarai at first, she decides to look for another school so that she can face Miho in battle again.
 She ends up transferring to St. Gloriana, where she fulfills her objective by taking her team to the finals against Ōarai in the Winter Continuous Track Cup.